 If the owner’s consultant determines that the soil at the project site includes a federally listed hazardous waste, such as PCE, then a regulatory process is triggered: If the waste meets certain criteria, then it must be disposed of at a hazardous waste landfill.
 If the waste does not meet the criteria, then the consultant must do a site-specific risk analysis to show that disposal of the soil at a solid waste landfill does not pose an unacceptable risk to human health and the environment.
 This risk analysis is put into a technical letter that requests, on behalf of the owner, a contained-in designation for the soil from the Washington State Department of Ecology.
 The consultant sends the letter to Ecology and awaits the agency’s decision.
 If Ecology grants the designation, then the soil can be disposed of at a solid waste landfill.
 However, because the soil contains a listed waste, it cannot be used for landfill cover, thus increasing the disposal costs above non-listed waste contaminated soils at landfills.
 Aside from increased disposal costs, the contained-in designation process may delay a phase of the project.

 Peter Hapke is an attorney in Seattle, who counsels, negotiates and litigates on behalf of businesses and local governments in the areas of environmental, land use and natural resources law.
-He can be reached at 206-714-6444 or .
+He can be reached at 206-714-6444 or email@example.com.